 With the Pillars of Strength Scholarship Program, we gratefully pay tribute to the incredible family members and friends who serve our country by serving their military loved ones injured in the line of duty.

 The application deadline for the 2013-2014 academic year was February 5, 2013.
-Scholarship winners have been notified and will be honored at a presentation ceremony on April 25, 2013.
-For more information, contact YRF’s executive director, Mark Robbins, by email or at 240-223-1180.
+Scholarship winners were honored at a presentation ceremony on April 25, 2013.
+For information regarding future academic years, contact YRF’s executive director, Mark Robbins, by email or at 240-223-1180.